This post may contain affiliate links. Please read our disclosure policy.

 I will share all of my tips for shopping for ingredients and how to assemble the charcuterie board.
 You will find everything you need to know about what to put on a delicious charcuterie platter.

-What is a Charcuterie Board?
+- What to put on a Charcuterie Board?

 The best charcuterie board is a combination of savory and sweet, soft and crunchy, and bold and mild flavors.
 There are so many flavor combinations that make it the perfect appetizer since your guests can customize each bite.